Brice-sogilis/di-post/Post.md

 }
 ```

 This works fine when you instanciate only one `Compute` instance at the root of the application, but it could quickly become a source of overhead if many instances were to be used, even more if, for example, each thread allocates a lot of memory which cannot be garbage collected until the computation is done.
 Plus, we had not to forget to shutdown the threadpool after the computation.
-In this “help yourself” approach, managing resources allocation, would have to be done by each classes requiring the resource, mixing their real responsibility with such housekeeping, error prone tasks.
+In this “help yourself” approach, managing resources allocation, would have to be done by each class requiring the resource, mixing its real responsibility with such housekeeping, error prone tasks.

 Switching to this :